mattlknight/npcap_sys/README.md

 # npcap_sys
 Bindings to Npcap Windows API

+## NOTICE!
+- This library is under heavy and rapid development.
+It is not recommended to fork or clone this library at this time as the repo will be rebased before v0.1.0 is stabilized

 ## License Notice
 - Npcap is not an open source software project, please review notices and licenses provided in below links
   - [Npcap License Snapshot](../../blob/master/NPCAP_LICENSE)